MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Quoting_Rules.md

 '@
 ```

-In either format, the closing quotation mark must be the first character in
-the line.

-A here-string contains all the text between the two hidden characters.
-In the
+A here-string contains all the text between the opening and closing marks.
+In
-here-string, all quotation marks are interpreted literally.
+the here-string, all quotation marks are interpreted literally.
 For example:

 ```powershell
 @"